undefinedDarkness/ss/README.md

 Technically SS should just drop into a [awesome](https://awesomewm.org/) configuration (part of why it was made this way), if it doesn't, please make an issue.

 ### TODO
-- Proper capturing of the keyboard - has improved
 - A unit conversion source
-- Combination Source system
 - Categorize items by source
 - Support functionality like [lighthouse](https://github.com/emgram769/lighthouse)
 - Better documentation